Date: 27 November 2018

 Options for run and run-namespace include:

-• specifing :include and :exclude entries for file selection
+entries for file selection - specifing

-• :include and :exclude entries:
+and :exclude

-• :tags so that only the :tags that are there on the meta data will run.
+that are there on the meta data will run.:refers

-• :namespaces refers to specific test namespaces
+refers to specific test namespaces

-• specifing :print options for checks
+options for checks

 Some examples can be seen below: